MiniZinc/mzn-bench/README.md

 - `memory: int = 4096` - The maximum memory used for each task.
 - `debug_slurm: bool = False` - Directly capture the output of individual jobs
   and store them in a `./logs/` directory.
+- `wait: bool = False` - The scheduling process will wait for all jobs to finish.

 A `Configuration` object has the following attributes: